Commonwealth Bank Building, Mount Morgan: History

 The former Commonwealth Bank at Mount Morgan was constructed in 1913 as the Queensland Government Savings Bank, and became a branch of the Commonwealth Bank of Australia in 1921.

 The Queensland Government Savings Bank was established by one of the earliest pieces of legislation enacted by the government of the new colony of Queensland in 1861.
 Intended to encourage small deposit saving by working people, savings banks could be established by the gazettal of an application by ten or more house or landholders in any community of more than 500 people.
 In 1864, the Government Savings Bank Bill provided a government guarantee to protect trustees and deposits and to allow depositors to easily transfer accounts from one town to another.
 It was a great success and on 9 May 1887, the Savings Bank opened an agency at the Mount Morgan Post Office.

 The township of Mount Morgan grew with the establishment of what was to become the richest gold mine in the world.
 Although small mining claims occurred before 1882, the three Morgan Brothers pegged claims which encompassed most of the mountain top in that year.
 In July they formed a partnership with three Rockhampton businessmen before selling out to them 1886 when the Mount Morgan Gold Mining Company Limited was formed.
 The township quickly developed, establishing an infrastructure for the rapidly increasing population.
 The Queensland National Bank also opened in Mount Morgan in 1887, although this was a trading, rather than a savings bank, these activities at the time being kept separate.

-The Commonwealth Bank of Australia was founded under the Commonwealth Bank Act of 1911.
-This empowered the Bank to transact both savings and trading business under the security of a guarantee from the Australian Government.
+The Commonwealth Bank of Australia was founded under the Commonwealth Bank Act 1911.
+This empowered the bank to transact both savings and trading business under the security of a guarantee from the Australian Government.
 It opened its first branch for business on 15 July 1912 in Melbourne and soon opened agencies in post offices throughout Victoria.
 The Queensland branch was opened on 16 September 1912.
 Post offices were used as agencies throughout the country as they had been transferred to Commonwealth control after Federation.
 The Commonwealth Bank of Australia merged with the state banks of Tasmania in 1912, Queensland in 1920 and Western Australia and New South Wales in 1931.